bfiessinger/wppedia/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WPPedia is the last glossary plugin you will ever need.
+The ultimate glossary plugin that will fit all your needs.
 Create your own encyclopedia with superpowers directly from WordPress!

 == Description ==